cas-bioinf/rboAnalyzer/docs/help.md

 #### The NCBI sequence Viewer
 The NCBI sequence viewer works only if internet connection is available.
-It may take some time to load (especially with large genomes) and when the report contains many BLAST hits it may required more substantial amount of RAM.
+It may take some time to load (especially with large genomes) and when the report contains many BLAST hits it may require more substantial amount of RAM.
 The data for the sequence viewer are not saved across browser sessions.

 ## Funding